bberkay/python-basic-oop/README.md

 rect2_perimeter = getPerimeter(2,4)
 print(rect2_perimeter) # is give -> 12
 ```
-<ul><li>what if i want add volume function i must add height for every rectangle and i must call function for every rectangle with their length and width this is annoying and an unnecessarily long process</li></ul>
+<ul><li>What if i want add volume function i must add height for every rectangle and i must call function for every rectangle with their length and width this is annoying and an unnecessarily long process</li></ul>

 ```python
 # example for volume